binaryphile/binaryphile.github.io/_posts/2022-01-08-environment-variables.md

 On Ubuntu however, the desktop system typically runs ~/.profile.
 Opening a new terminal shell will run an interactive shell (not login) and only .bashrc will be run.
-In that case, the change will only happen if you log off and back one.
+In that case, the change will only happen if you log off and back on.
 So do that if necessary.

 Now, open a new terminal and `echo $PATH`.
 Is our directory there?
 Great!
 Otherwise you'll need to do some snooping.
 Start by sourcing